2 out of 3 pets will develop some form of dental problem in their lifetime

 Check your pet’s mouth regularly – Is there a yellow-brown substance where the teeth meet the gums?
 Are the gums red or inflamed?
 If so, please bring your pet to see us as soon as possible.

-Finally, the following behaviour could indicate that your pet is experiencing a problem with their teeth or gums.
 If you see them demonstrating any of the symptoms listed, please contact us to book an appointment for your pet:

 Pawing at the mouth